Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 - React has a number of built-in hooks or you can build your own

 ## State Hook
-- State lets a component 'remember' information usch as user input
+- State lets a component 'remember' information such as user input
     - For ex: a form component can use state to store the selected image index
-    - When the selected image index chnges, we can use the state to reflect some changes on the page
+    - When the selected image index changes, we can use the state to reflect some changes on the page
-- The 'useState()' hook return s a pair: the current state value and a function that lets you update it
+- The 'useState()' hook returns a pair: the current state value and a function that lets you update it
 - To add state to a component, use:
 ```
 Function ImageGallery() {